 There are a variety of team collaboration tools available to digital marketers, consultants and freelancers.
 The right tool depends on your team’s size, culture, how it works and what the rest of your tech infrastructure looks like.

 When you think about collaboration tools, Slack is probably one of the first to come to mind.
 With powerful messaging, thousands of apps and easy search, this tool is designed to help teams of any size communicate quickly and collaborate effectively.
 Trello, Basecamp and Teamwork are project management tools that help you keep track of everything from the big picture to the smallest details.
 Need more?
-Scoro rounded out the top 10 collaboration team tools.
-Many of these amazing tools have free trials so you can play around with the various parts of the software until you find the tool that works best for your team.
+G2crowd rounded out the top 21 best free collaboration team tools.

 2. Have a clear goal